ptsd and trauma: what to expect after the unexpected

 Post-Traumatic Stress Disorder (PTSD) is a severe psychological reaction to the experience of a traumatic event, similar to those events described in Acute Stress Disorder.
 Post-Traumatic Stress Disorder develops when a person struggles to recover after a traumatic event and goes on to experience quite severe and long-lasting symptoms.

 Several criteria have to be met in order to provide a diagnosis of PTSD.
-An brief example of the criteria are as follows:
+An brief example of the A criterion is below:

 Criterion A: Traumatic Event